jasonwu0731/jasonwu0731.github.io/_pages/about.md

 ---

 ## News
+- 04/2019: New SOTA on conversational machine reading with [EMT](/publications) model at ACL 2020!
 - 12/2019: Our AoP paper got [Best Paper Award](http://alborz-geramifard.com/workshops/neurips19-Conversational-AI/Main.html) at NeurIPS ConvAI workshop!
 - 07/2019: Our TRADE paper is presented as the [Outstanding Paper](http://www.acl2019.org/EN/winners-of-acl-2019-best-paper-awards.xhtml) at ACL 2019!
 - 05/2019: Two papers are accepted by [ACL 2019](http://www.acl2019.org/EN/index.xhtml) (Florence, Italy), one for multi-domain dialogue state tracking and the other for dialogue meta-learning [[Info](/publications)].